Nexus

 But other superscript characters are sometimes used too:

-There are case-sensitive forms in all versions and weights of FF Nexus.
+There are case-sensitive forms in all versions and weights of Nexus.
 This means that characters like hyphen, slash and parantheses are lifted slightly to get in line with capital characters.

-When the FF Nexus family (Serif, Swash, Sans, Mix, Typewriter) was released in 2004, it was one of FontShop’s first OpenType font families.
-There are two OpenType versions of FF Nexus: OpenType Standard and OpenType Pro.
+When the Nexus family (Serif, Swash, Sans, Mix, Typewriter) was released in 2004, it was one of FontShop’s first OpenType font families.
+There are two OpenType versions of Nexus: OpenType Standard and OpenType Pro.

 The OpenType Standard version contains accented characters for Western, Southern and Northern European languages, like: